 AS OF JANUARY 1, 2013, crews are NO LONGER PERMITTED TO PICKUP TELEVISIONS AND COMPUTER EQUIPMENT FOR DISPOSAL.
 THIS INCLUDES LAPTOPS MONITORS CPU’s PRINTERS SCANNER KEYBOARDS MOUSES SPEAKERS CABLES AND BATTERY BACKUPS.

-Thank you for your continued support with the Silverdale Recreation Association Free Concert Series.
+Thank You for your continued support with the Silverdale Recreation Association Free Concert Series.
 We had another successful season.
-The scheduled dates for the 2015 Concerts will be posted as soon as available.
-Mark your calendars for: Sunday 2 to 4 pm.
-Location: All Reese Park, 100 West Park Avenue, Silverdale, PA 18962.
+Below are the scheduled dates for the 2015 Concerts.

 Refreshments available to purchase.

 If you need assistance to access the Borough Building, please call in advance so that someone is available to help.
 The office phone number is 215-257-5550.

 Pennridge Community Center web-site www.pennridgecenter.org